rmarronnier/pace_editor/documentation/guides/getting-started.md

 - Limit number of objects per scene
 - Check for infinite loops in scripts

 Need more help?
-Check our [Troubleshooting Guide](troubleshooting.md) or contact support.
+Check the documentation or contact support.